reimagined/resolve/docs/api-reference.md

 Loads a snapshot.

 #### saveSnapshot
-Creates or update a snapshot
+Creates or updates a snapshot

 #### dropSnapshot
 Deletes a snapshot.